 Are the maintenance costs a flat line but energy consumption is increasing, that is, do you have a false economy by saving on maintenance which reflects in decreased efficiency of equipment resulting in higher energy consumption.

-A typical result would be peaks and troughs through the period, this is where one might consider specific bench marks and ask suppliers some specific performance questions.
-Moving forward, we would suggest building in KPI’s into their service maintenance agreements, and shopping around more diligently for service companies which have a history of proactive activities in energy management.
+A typical result would be peaks and troughs through the period; this is where one might consider specific benchmarks and ask suppliers some specific performance questions.
+Moving forward, we would suggest building in KPIs into their service maintenance agreements and shopping around more diligently for service companies that have a history of proactive activities in energy management.

 One might suggest an ideal result would be a decrease in maintenance costs with a decrease in energy consumption.
-In our experience, this usually will not last for more than twelve months as the benefit of proper maintenance begins to wain and the equipment without maintenance, will loose efficiency and break downs will also begin to increase.
+In our experience, this usually will not last for more than twelve months as the benefit of proper maintenance begins to wain and the equipment, without maintenance, will lose efficiency and breakdowns will also begin to increase.